kat-lookout/thirtyacre-fibers/_projects/spectrum.md

       alt: 'A blanket with stripes of purple, indigo, blue, green, yellow, orange, and red.
 The blanket is draped horizontally over a wooden fence.
 The orange stripe is on top and is the first visible.'
 ---

+**Pattern**

-- Pattern: Original (recipe coming soon!)
+Original (recipe coming soon!)

-- Yarn Used:
+**Yarn Used**

-    * [KnitPicks Brava Worsted](https://www.knitpicks.com/yarn/brava-worsted/c/5420219) 1 218 yard skein each of Canary, Grass, Celestial.
+[KnitPicks Brava Worsted](https://www.knitpicks.com/yarn/brava-worsted/c/5420219) 1 218 yard skein each of Canary, Grass, Celestial.
 1+ skeins each of Red, Yellow, and Denim.

-    * [Caron Simply Soft](https://www.yarnspirations.com/caron-simply-soft-yarn/H97003.html?dwvar_H97003_color=Cobalt%20Blue&cgid=yarn) Approximately 3/4 315 yard skein Black.
+[Caron Simply Soft](https://www.yarnspirations.com/caron-simply-soft-yarn/H97003.html?dwvar_H97003_color=Cobalt%20Blue&cgid=yarn) Approximately 3/4 315 yard skein Black.